Damiankoba/prothlogic/README.md

 ----------------

 Version ProthLogic v5
-1. Continuing to optimize timne ms/iter, actual for tested N=3322774 time is 1.35 ms/iter and for N=3099097 time is 1.40 ms/iter. both numbers are tested same time with taskset-c 0-5/6-10 and working with 4 threads each test.
+1. Continuing to optimize time ms/iter, actual for tested N=3322774 time is 1.35 ms/iter and for N=3099097 time is 1.40 ms/iter. both numbers are tested same time with taskset-c 0-5/6-10 and working with 4 threads each test.
 2. Implementation in progress: radix for AVX2(very slow for now)
 3. Operation Fusion (Eliminate unnecessary RAM reads) new function unpack_karatsuba_overlap_add_vbmi
 4. Testing FMA instruction interleaving nn functions like pass_radix5_seq or fft_stockham_radix4_blocked for Bailey2D